pechuk/documentation-api/Profiles.md

 ###### Parameters

 - `id`: Profile ID.
-- `data`: All of the below fields must be populated within request body:
+- `data`: All of the below fields must be populated within the request body:
-  - `data`: An array containing JSONAPI compliant data objects with following properties:
+  - `data`: An array containing JSONAPI compliant data objects with the following properties:
     - `type`: `"profiles"`,
     - `attributes`: Object containing profile attributes.
 For more details consult the [profile-attributes-table](#profile-attributes).
     - `relationships`: Object containing rule settings that are associated to this profile:
       - `ruleSettings`:
       - `data`: An array of associated rule settings.
-  - `included`: An array containing JSONAPI compliant data objects with following properties:
+  - `included`: An array containing JSONAPI compliant data objects with the following properties:
     - `type`: `"rules"`,
-    - `id`: This attribute is id of the rule type being updated e.g. S3-001 (refer to Cloud Conformity rules for the full list).
+    - `id`: This attribute is the id of the rule type being updated e.g. S3-001 (refer to Cloud Conformity rules for the full list).
     - `attributes`: Object containing profile attributes.
 For more details consult the [rule-settings-table](#rule-settings).

 Example Request to update profile details and add one rule setting to existing settings: